-Six inches of pocketed coils support the Zoma Hybrid.
+Seven inches of pocketed coils support the Zoma Hybrid.
 We wrap the coils in packets to reduce noise and limit motion transfer.

 Do you toss and turn in the night?
 The bed should remain whisper-quiet and absorb your movements at the point of impact, preventing sleep disturbances.

 The inch of supportive foam at the base of the mattress helps the bed maintain its structure.
 The base foam gives the coils a firm surface to push off from, promoting stability and limiting sagging.